msihorg/srp-water-testing/README.md

 # Student Research Projects - Water Testing
 A separate application/module to empower student scientists nationwide to conduct research by collecting water samples, analyzing data, and writing reports, under the Student Research Projects Progam from Make Sure It Happens Inc, a Maryland non-profit and 501(c)(3) EIN 85-3536160 | www.msih.org | ithappens@msih.org | 717-674-4674

+Use github [*Issues*](../../issues)  to track project and operational: Bugs, Features, and Tasks

+Use github [*Discussions*](../../discussions/categories/general) to discuss project and operational tops: Design, Marketing, Strategy, and Technology

 # Purpose
 - A React project to provide water testing kits to student scientists
 - Request a water testing kit